On the structure of a log smooth pair in the equality case of the Bogomolov-Gieseker inequality: Introduction

 Second, we consider the case where $X$ is a degree $q$ hypersurface of $\mP^{n+1}$.
 We assume that $q \ge 2$ and any degree of $D_i$ is one.
-Then we have at least 90 examples such that Equality (\ref{BMY_n+1}) or (\ref{BMY_n}) holds.
+Then we have at least 90 examples such that Equality (\ref{BMY_n+1}) or (\ref{BMY_n}) holds by computations using a computer.
 For example, if $(n, q, l )=(7,2, 3)$, then Equality (\ref{BMY_n+1}) holds, and if $(n, q, l )=(8, 2, 4)$, then Equality (\ref{BMY_n}) holds.